top of page

 Factors that accelerate wear include:

-• High mileage
+• High mileage.

-• Heavy vehicle loads
+• Heavy vehicle loads.

-• Demanding driving conditions
+• Demanding driving conditions.

-Common symptoms of wear:
+Common symptoms of wear include:

-• Rumbling noise from the wheel area
+• Rumbling noise from the wheel area.

-• Vibration while driving
+• Vibration while driving.

-• Looseness in the wheel assembly
+• Looseness in the wheel assembly.

 Why Do Wheel Bearings Fail Early?

-Wheel bearings typically fail early due to contamination, poor installation or lack of lubrication rather than normal wear alone.
+Wheel bearings typically fail early due to contamination, poor installation, or lack of lubrication rather than normal wear alone.
+Identifying these root causes helps reduce repeat failures and improves repair quality.

 Why Early Diagnosis Matters